muthukj/shell-mq-monitoring-to-slack/README.md

 # ShellSripting

-This script can monitor your linux MQ applications
+This script can monitor your linux MQ resources

+<b>Pre requisites </b>

+1. you need to create an integration to your slack channel.
+2. you know the basic shell scripting and MQ

+<b>what it does </b>

 it'll alert to a slack channel when